STUDENTS ON STRIKE

 This situation put the lives of female students at risk since they had to travel long distances to the village to fetch water.

-Letswalo said there was also no electricity at the hostels and that the boilers did not work.
+Letswalo said there was also no electricity in the hostels and the boilers machines did not work.

 "Matters came to a head yesterday when management expelled 161 students," Letswalo said.

 "This was after Botha had enrolled more students than the faculties can cope with."

 He said according to policy the campus should have admitted 530 students to the faculties of civil and mechanical engineering, but instead enrolled 695.

 "This led to lecture rooms being congested and some students being forced to use their thighs as desks and sitting on broken chairs during exams," he said.

 "We will not back down on our demands for Botha and her lieutenants to leave the campus."